 Here is a kinder, gentler version of gyros, the Greek meat-on-a-pita classic.
 Seitan makes a superb stand-in, and the shortcut creamy cucumber dressing gives the entire enterprise a refreshing zip.
 For heartier appetites, a serving would be 2 gyros; one is filling enough for moderate appetites or when other dishes are to be served.
 Recipe adapted from Vegan Express.
 Photos by Lori Maffei. more→

-Seitan gives this stew a “meaty” texture.
-Prepared seitan is readily available in most natural foods stores as well as a growing number of well-stocked supermarkets.
-If you’d like to try making your own seitan, click on the recipe for Homemade Seitan.
-Adapted from The Vegetarian Family Cookbook.
-Read More→Print This Post
+Seitan gives this stew a “meaty” texture, and combined with potatoes and carrots becomes a comforting, hearty dish.
+Prepared seitan is readily available in most natural foods stores as well as a growing number of well-stocked supermarkets, but you can make your own as well (see the link in the ingredient list).
+Photos by Evan Atlas.
+Adapted from The Vegetarian Family Cookbook. more→

 Store-bought seitan is usually excellent, but it can be expensive.
 Using pure gluten flour is a shortcut to a homemade version that’s not difficult to make.
-This recipe may be idiosyncratic, but it works well and with practice produces seitan that is chewy but not overly so.
-Whenever I make this, I freeze half and am always happy to come across and use it 2 to 3 weeks later.
-Read More→Print This Post
+This recipe may be idiosyncratic, but it works well and with practice produces seitan that’s chewy but not overly tough.
+Whenever I make this, I freeze half.
+It’s nice come across and use it a few weeks later. more→